 How to Deal with a Troublesome Trust Beneficiary

 I am trustee for two trusts with my brother as beneficiary.
 The trusts require that I distribute 3% of the combined trusts’ value each year with discretion to distribute more.
-He is 62 years old in good health and I have an advisor who has invested conservatively.
-My brother is very difficult to deal with always requesting large distributions, most of which I have refused.
+He is 62 years old, in good health, and I have an advisor who has invested conservatively.
+My brother is very difficult to deal with – always requesting large distributions, most of which I have refused.
 He is very hostile to me and I am tired of dealing with him.
-I know that I can turn this over to a corporate trustee but I am inclined not to since he has a very bad history of dealing with money, including bankruptcy, two foreclosures, allowing girlfriends and spouses to take advantage of him.
+I know that I can turn this over to a corporate trustee but I am inclined not to, since he has a very bad history of dealing with money, including bankruptcy, two foreclosures, and allowing girlfriends and spouses to take advantage of him.
 A corporate trustee would not know this history and I fear the money would be squandered in a short time.

 Another alternative would be for you to serve as co-trustee with a corporate trustee.
 The corporate trustee would take on all of the heavy lifting, but you would still be involved to provide the new trustee with background and perspective.

 In either case, I think you’re right to require that your brother sign off on the change.
 I’d probably give him a choice of the two options and advise him to seek legal counsel.
 This would give him a sense of control and further protect you from complaints in the future should your brother regret his decision.